matthid/FSharpSession/slides/index.md

 ' Code reusability -> often more generic -> more reusable ' Declarative -> Korrekte abstraktion einfacher zu finden ' Several Tries -> Basisfunktionalität zu Datenstruktur <> Algorithmus

+---

+### What is F#

+"Most successful projects I have written have all been in F#."

+> Colin Bull, talking about enterprise software

+' F#Xchange London

 ***